Ann S. Ferren Curriculum Design Award

 CTRL coordinates the $2,500 annual award, which will be equally divided among faculty winner.
 The award typically recognizes the collaborative work of two or more faculty members.

-The award winners will be announced at the annual Ann Ferren Conference on Teaching, Research and Learning held in January.
+The award winners are announced at the annual Ann Ferren Conference on Teaching, Research and Learning held in January.

 Applications will include:

 - A one-page executive summary of how the curriculum alignment and integration was accomplished

 - A document of up to four (4) double-spaced pages that includes:

 - Summary of student learning outcomes that guided the curriculum alignment

 - Specific examples of how courses incorporated and/or expanded upon General Education themes, concepts, and skills

 - Information and examples of how the integration process was shared with both students and faculty